The Castles of Dr. Creep: Legacy

+Jordan Mechner cited The Castles of Dr. Creep as one of the main inspirations for his 1989 game Prince of Persia.

 A game enthusiast worked on a remake for the game starting in 2010 by reverse engineering the original.
 The source code is on GitHub under the GPLv3 license.
-The remake was released on Steam by the original author and the remake author in September 2016 for Microsoft Windows, OS X, and Linux.
+The remake was released on Steam by the original author and the remake author in September 2016 for Microsoft Windows, OS X, and Linux and Xbox in February 2023.